 Once I had a way to support the copper rod from both ends I removed the steady rest and turned the material down to the target size.

 Start with the tap in a drill chuck so you can be sure it's square, finish by hand.
 Copper is miserable to tap, this was the most irritating ...

 Throw the thing in a horizontal bandsaw and cut it off.

-I used a fly cutter on the mill to flatten the bottom, figuring that it was easier to get the piece level using parallels than it would be by hand in ...
+I used a fly cutter on the mill to flatten the bottom, figuring that it was easier to get the piece level using parallels than it would be ...